omkarpai/knowledge-base/content/posts/multiple-git-identities.md

 The two methods described below are mutually exclusive.
 You can choose to follow either one of them based on what you want to achieve.

 {{< note >}}
-`.gitconfig` and SSH config paths for Windows users might be different
+`.gitconfig`,folder and SSH config paths for Windows users might be different
 {{< /note >}}

 #### Method 1: Adding a single system-wide identity.